MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-flow.md

 Creating new flows, modifying and managing existing ones (like turning them on or off) can be done directly in Power Automate.
 But you can initiate some of these tasks from inside Business Central:

-- To create an instance flow from a list, card, or document page, select **Automate** > **Create a Flow**.
+- To create an instant flow from a list, card, or document page, select **Automate** > **Create a Flow**.
 - To open Power Automate from a list, card, or document page, select **Automate** > **Create a Flow**.
 - To create new flows or manage existing flows from inside Business Central, got to the **Manage Power Automate Flows** page.

 These tasks are typically done by an admin or super user.
 The tasks require a broader knowledge of the business processes in Business Central.
-To learn more, see [Set Up Automated Flows](/dynamics365/business-central/dev-itpro/powerplatform/automate-workflows), [Set Up Instance Flows](/dynamics365/business-central/dev-itpro/powerplatform/automate-workflows) and [Manage Power Automate Flows](/dynamics365/business-central/dev-itpro/powerplatform/manage-power-automate-flows).
+To learn more, see [Set Up Automated Flows](/dynamics365/business-central/dev-itpro/powerplatform/automate-workflows), [Set Up Instant Flows](/dynamics365/business-central/dev-itpro/powerplatform/automate-workflows) and [Manage Power Automate Flows](/dynamics365/business-central/dev-itpro/powerplatform/manage-power-automate-flows).
 <!--

 ## Add more automated flows and instant flows